Types of Taxable Bonds

 A more complex type of MBS is a collateralized mortgage obligation (CMO).
 CMOs were developed to meet investor demand for more predictable cash flows and specific maturity ranges.
 These securities can be backed by a pool of mortgages or a pool of existing pass-throughs.
 CMOs are broken down into classes, called “tranches.”
 Monthly mortgage payments received from home owners are directed to different classes according to a principal pay-down priority schedule.
 To learn about different CMO structures, visit the Securities Industry and Financial Markets Association at investinginbonds.com.

-To learn more about these types of securities, contact your financial advisor or use the convenient Office Locator to find our office(s) nearest you.
+To learn more about these types of securities and if these securities may be suitable for you, contact your financial advisor or use the convenient Office Locator to find our office(s) nearest you.